Are You Experiencing Chronic Hand Pain or Have You Injured Your Hand?

 Whether you’ve experienced an acute injury, have been living with debilitating chronic hand pain, or you have an old injury that’s getting worse, seeking professional treatment will be the key to begin your recovery.
 With over 40 years of combined experience, the surgeons at HandSport Surgery Institute understand that discomfort or issues of the hand can disrupt your daily activities, reduce your dexterity, or even worse, prevent you from working and exercising.

 Patients will get a treatment plan aimed at maximizing comfort and mobility following a hand ligament injury.
-Drs.
-Mark and Jason Pruzansky have proven, successful outcomes in treating both common conditions and complex injuries of the hands.
+Dr. Mark Pruzansky and Dr. Jason Pruzansky have proven, successful outcomes in treating both common conditions and complex injuries of the hands.

 What is a Hand Ligament Injury?